AvinashUmrao/minor/README.md

 ## 🎯 Overview

-**LearnWise Smart Hub** is a next-generation educational platform that combines adaptive learning algorithms, comprehensive gamification, and intelligent plagiarism detection to create an engaging and effective learning environment for students preparing for competitive exams.
+**Edusmart+** is a next-generation educational platform that combines adaptive learning algorithms, comprehensive gamification, and intelligent plagiarism detection to create an engaging and effective learning environment for students preparing for competitive exams.

 The platform supports multiple examination systems including **GATE**, **JEE**, **CAT**, **NEET**, and **UPSC**, providing students with personalized learning paths, real-time progress tracking, and competitive leaderboards.